PaoloRibeca/KPop/README.md

 Note that the classifier should be generated according to the data type of the input, i.e., you should not use a classifier trained on genomic sequences to process NGS samples or vice-versa.
 Doing so might occasionally work if contaminations are low and the sequencing bias is reasonably flat along the sequence, but in order to get consistent results significant post-processing might be needed.

 #### 4.1.1.
-Classifier for simulated COVID-19 sequencing reads
+Classifier for simulated *M.tuberculosis* sequencing reads

-As described in our [bioRxiv preprint](https://bioRxiv.org), we simulated
+As described in our [bioRxiv preprint](https://bioRxiv.org), we simulated sequencing reads for 1,000 *M.tuberculosis* genomes.
+The data thus generated is large (~127 GB) and hence we are not making it available for download.
+However, the scripts used to (re-)generate it can be found in the directory [`test`](https://github.com/PaoloRibeca/KPop/tree/main/test) of this repository.

 ##### 4.1.1.1.
 Data preparation